borg286/sevtech2/README.md

 When mining underwater for clay, salt, etc. take some wood logs, and make a totem with Squid, Enderman, and Buffalo totems.
 You'll be able to breathe, see, and mine normally.

-### Farming
+## Farming

 * While you need to trade bonemeal with the farmer to get farmland for the quest, limit it to once.
 Craft dirt with bonemeal to get farmland easier.

-* Recall that Age 1 opens up the Hoe, so you can keep it small and use bonemeal, and leave the large farm for later.
+* Recall that Age 1 opens up the Hoe, so you can keep it small and use bone meal, and leave the large farm for later.
 Also, villages often have already hoed ground.
 Although some of it would already be gone when you get there, the ones with tall grass/other plants on it will still be hoed.
 Break the plant and immediately plant a seed and the plant won't pop off.
 You can also attach a plow to the end of a horse and plow the ground before Age 1.

-* If you want a large early farm make farmland blocks and a builder's wand for quick construction of a farmland platform on a lake/ocean.

 * Use a Flint Workblade to instantly clear out shrubs